- Hotel & Travel

 If you have these or other COVID-19 related symptoms, you will be denied entry, safely escorted to a wellness area, and advised to seek medical attention immediately.
 ACS reserves the right to deny entry to or remove anyone within the Center presenting with COVID-19 related symptoms.

-What additional health and safety measures are in place during ACS Spring 2022?
+What additional health and safety measures are in place during ACS Fall 2022?

 Partitions or Plexiglas barriers will be present at registration, information and ACS points of sale.
 A wellness area for individuals experiencing symptoms of COVID-19 will be available to those unable to leave immediately.
 Hand sanitizers and disposable face masks will also be available for all attendees during the conference for usage.